-On April 22, 2015, the parental contribution payable in respect of a child in subsidized childcare was changed.
-It is now composed of a basic contribution and an additional contribution adjusted according to family income.
+The parental contribution payable in respect of a child in subsidized childcare is composed, in 2019, of a basic contribution of $8.25 per day and an additional contribution adjusted according to family income.1

-* Your net family income corresponds to line 275 of your income tax return.
-If you had a spouse on December 31, 2017, your family income corresponds to your net income and that of your spouse (line 275 of your spouse’s tax return).
+1 Your family income corresponds to line 275 of your income tax return.
+If you had a spouse on December 31, 2019, your family income corresponds to your net income and that of your spouse (line 275 of your spouse’s tax return).

 To determine the net daily cost of your childcare expenses depending on your family situation, please use the calculator below.

 To estimate the reserve, per pay period, for your additional contribution for subsidized childcare, use the calculator below.

 The calculators enable you to estimate the assistance to which you may be entitled, and your additional contribution for childcare expenses.
 Their calculations are based on certain assumptions intended to reflect the most common situations.
 The calculators are meant to provide only an estimate.
 The exact amounts will be determined when you file your income tax return, on the basis of the specific characteristics of each measure and according to the particular situation of your household.